 Initially, the city would need to invest funds to hire developers to create and install the programs, as well as new applications for specialized city programs that would be compatible with the new systems.
 Staff would need retraining, though some of these costs would be offset by reducing current spending on training for existing software.
-If the city were to switch from Microsoft to open-source software and reduce what it is now spending on licenses by one-third as it developed the new programs, the savings would be over \$8 million.
+In recent years, the city has spent an average of \$29 million to maintain its Microsoft licenses, which includes email, server technology, and desktop programs for city employees.
+If the city were to switch from Microsoft to open-source software and reduce what it is now spending on licenses by one-third as it developed the new programs, the initial savings would be around \$10 million.
 In several years, as the city completed the development of its open-source system, the savings could increase to the full cost of the Microsoft licenses.

 The city also pays for licenses for other software programs that it uses on a smaller scale, which might be more easily transitioned to open-source software, although city savings would also be much less.
-For example, many city agencies have individual licenses for statistical software such as SAS, SPSS, or Stata.
-These packages are used for evaluation, policy analysis, and management.
-One open-source option is R, an alternative that is popular with academic institutions and used at a variety of large corporations.
-A city agency with 20 licenses for statistical packages would spend about \$25,000 a year to maintain the licenses.
-If 10 agencies of roughly that size switched from a commercial package to R, the city could achieve savings of about \$250,000 per year.
+For example, many city agencies have individual licenses for analytical software such as SAS and ArcGIS, software that has open-source alternatives such as R and QGIS that could instead be adopted.
+A city agency with 25 licenses for licensed analytical packages would spend about \$32,000 a year to maintain the licenses.
+If 10 agencies of roughly that size switched from a commercial package to open-source, the city could achieve savings of about \$320,000 per year.

-PROPONENTS MIGHT ARGUE that open-source software has become comparable or superior to licensed software over time and would allow the city more technological flexibility and independence.
+Proponents might argue that open-source software has become comparable or superior to licensed software over time and would allow the city more technological flexibility and independence.
 Moreover, open-source software is constantly being improved by users, unlike improvements to licensed software that are often available through expensive updates.
 Switching to open-source software would become easier as more employees in other sectors learn to use the software prior to working for the city.

-OPPONENTS MIGHT ARGUE that purchasing software from established companies provides the city with access to greater technical support.
+Opponents might argue that purchasing software from established companies provides the city with access to greater technical support.
 In addition, city workers have been trained and are experienced using licensed software.
 Finally, new software may not interact as well with the licensed software used by other government agencies or firms.